 This academic minor prepares students for careers requiring effective communication, cultural understanding, intensive technical and professional reports, interpretive and critical thinking skills, formal proposals for funding, advanced writing abilities, and methods of research, analysis, and interpretation.

-This Spanish minor is open to any student admitted to Ferris State University and pursuing a baccalaureate degree.
+This Spanish minor is open to any student admitted to Ferris State University and pursuing a baccalaureate degree expect those pursuing a Bachelor of Science in Spanish for the Professions.
 The minor is designed to complement any Ferris major program.
-Students may use only one-third of the credits in a minor that overlap with the student's major.
-For example: If a minor is 18 credits, 6 credits may be applied to the minor that are also used in the major.
+A maximum of one-third of the credits, but no more than 7 credits, may overlap with the student's major.
 Students may apply 6 credit hours of overlap between minors.